hsf-training/hsf-training-databases-basics/_episodes/04-mysql-and-python.md

 ```

 ## Bring up Jupyter notebook
-For the ease of the test we will use Jupyter notebook to run the following command.
+For ease of testing we will use Jupyter notebook to run the following command.
-In you virtual enevironment run the following command.
+In your virtual enevironment run the following command.
 ```bash
 jupyter-notebook
 ```
-No create a new python file and start running the subsequent commands.
+Now, create a new python file, and use it for the subsequent commands.

 ## Setting Up the Database Connection:

 SQLAlchemy facilitates database connections in Python by using an Engine, which acts as the interface between the application and the database.
 The Engine manages database communication, executing SQL commands, and transaction handling.
-It requires a connection URL specifying the database type, credentials, and other connection details, allowing SQLAlchemy to interact seamlessly with various database systems through the specified dialects.
+It requires a connection URL to specify the database type, credentials, and other connection details, which allows SQLAlchemy to translate its functions to whatever database configuration we want to interact with.
 Sessions, managed by sessionmaker, handle interactions between the application and the database, allowing for transactions, queries, and data manipulation in a structured manner.

-Lets import necessary things.
+Let's import necessary things.
 ```python
 from sqlalchemy import create_engine from sqlalchemy.orm import declarative_base, sessionmaker
 from sqlalchemy import Column, Integer, String, Text
 ```

-Now lets create a URL for our database connection.
+Now let's create a URL for our database connection.
-URL componets.
+We need the following URL components:
 * Dialect: Specifies the type of database being used (e.g., MySQL, PostgreSQL, SQLite).
 We use mysql.
 * Driver: Identifies the library or driver used to interact with the database (e.g., PyMySQL for MySQL).
 We will use pymysql
 * Username and Password: Credentials for accessing the database.
 * Hostname and Port: Address and port number where the database server is located.
 * Database Name: Name of the specific database to connect to.

-So URl structure is : `Dialect+driver://username:password@hostname:port/databaseName`
+So, the URL structure is : `Dialect+driver://username:password@hostname:port/databaseName`

 And we create a engine using this db_url.
 ```python